zkemail/zk-email-verify/README.md

 ### I'm having trouble with regex or base64 understanding.
 How do I understand that better?

-Use https://cyberzhg.github.io/toolbox/ to experiement with conversions to/from base64 and to/from DFAs and NFAs.
+Use https://cyberzhg.github.io/toolbox/ to experiment with conversions to/from base64 and to/from DFAs and NFAs.

 ### What are the differences between generating proofs (snarkjs.groth16.fullprove) on the client vs. on a server?